Prepare for a job interview

 Shake hands, unless you can’t because of religion or culture

 Handshakes are common in America.
-It is acceptable to shake hands mean and women to shake hands with each other.
+It is ok for men and women to shake hands with each other.
 If you do not want to shake hands, that is okay.
 Instead, place your hands across your chest and slightly tilt your head forward.
 Say clearly, “It is so nice to meet you.
 Thank you for taking the time to interview me today.”
-Some people be surprised that you do not want to share hands.
+Some people may be surprised that you do not want to share hands.
 If you feel comfortable, explain that shaking hands with the opposite sex is against your religion.

 Smile and make eye contact